 The CBA's key aims are:

-- To promote collaborative biodiversity science across ANU, UC and CSIRO that will develop and demonstrate novel approaches to biodiversity discovery and analysis.
+- To promote collaborative biodiversity science across ANU, UC and CSIRO that will develop and demonstrate novel approaches to biodiversity discovery, understanding and analysis.

 - To build capacity through training of graduate and postdoctoral scholars.

 - To incorporate new knowledge on Australia’s biodiversity into Commonwealth and State-level conservation policy and management.

 - Supporting projects co-proposed by ANU, UC and CSIRO research scientists, postdoctoral fellows and PhD students.

 - Supporting and coordinating external visitors and CBA members to present training workshops and seminars.